Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Introduction

 A related idea of generating artificial data using imputation appeared in \cite{Neves2022}, where the authors propose a so-called \textit{tabulator} framework.
-In their approach, they propose to randomly (not on variable-by-variable basis) select data entries to be amputated and then imputed by a so-called back-end engine for imputation.
-As a model driving this imputation engine the authors propose to use one of the three methods that can be seen as modifications of Generative Adversarial Imputation Networks (GAINs, originally proposed by \cite{Yoon2018}): Slim GAIN (SGAIN), Wasserstein Slim GAIN with Clipping Penalty (WSGAIN-CP), Wasserstein Slim GAIN with Gradient Penalty (WSGAIN-GP).
-According to the researchers, \textit{tabulator} has a comparable performance (tested on 10 datasets from various fields like healthcare, economics, and computer science) with CTGAN that, in turn, is better than medGAN, VEEGAN, and table-GAN.
-The researchers conclude that the tabulator preserves the dependence structure of the original dataset better than CTGAN, but both approaches struggle when generating synthetic data from original imbalanced data.
+In their approach, they propose to randomly (not on variable-by-variable basis) select data entries to be set to missing and then be imputed by a so-called back-end engine for imputation.
+As a model driving this imputation engine, the authors propose to use one of the three methods that can be seen as modifications of Generative Adversarial Imputation Networks (GAINs, originally proposed by \cite{Yoon2018}): Slim GAIN (SGAIN), Wasserstein Slim GAIN with Clipping Penalty (WSGAIN-CP), Wasserstein Slim GAIN with Gradient Penalty (WSGAIN-GP).
+According to the researchers, \textit{tabulator} has a comparable performance (tested on 10 datasets from various fields like healthcare, economics, and computer science) with CTGAN that, in turn, is better than medical Generative Adversarial Network (medGAN), Variational Encoder Enhanced Generative Adversarial Network (VEEGAN), and Table Generative Adversarial Network (table-GAN).
+The researchers conclude that the \textit{tabulator} preserves the dependence structure of the original dataset better than CTGAN, but both approaches struggle when generating synthetic data from original imbalanced data.
 It is also stated that synthetic data from \textit{tabulator} improves the performance of regression/classification tasks only marginally.

+Recent comprehensive reviews of literature on synthetic data generation indicate that deep generative models do not consistently outperform established methods for tabular data. \cite{Reiter2023survey} observes that statistical agencies, such as the U.S. Census Bureau, continue to rely on sequential conditional modeling for major data products, citing CART as a \enquote{primary engine} or \enquote{leading contender} for synthesis tasks.
+Furthermore, \cite{Drechsler2024survey} report that despite the great success of GANs in computer science, comparative evaluations reveal that sequential regression based on CART frequently offers the highest utility but also the highest disclosure risk.